Key Takeaways

 Did You Know: Nasal breathing is generally associated with deeper and more restful sleep.

 Promoting nasal breathing through mouth taping shifts the position of your palate and tongue, likely leading to fewer snoring episodes and less fragmented sleep.
 The result?
-Fewer nighttime disruptions and a more restful night’s sleep, like hitting a system reboot while you sleep.
+Fewer nighttime sleep disruptions and a more restful night’s sleep, like hitting a system reboot while you sleep.

 Optimizes Nose Breathing